shawnweisfeld/DallasXamlComposition/README.md

 * Use Blend.
 Writing control templates by hand is very difficult.
 * The container can data bind to any of the default control properties.
-* Can add DependencyProperties of your own.

 Example control template: Circle button.

-## Content Presenters
+## Custom Controls

 Composition is more than building interfaces out of components.
 Sometimes you need to turn it inside-out.
 When the container needs to put something into a component, use a Content Presenter.
-You will often see a Content Presenter in a control template.
+You will often see a Content Presenter in a control template, to bind the Content property.
+But if you need more properties, create your own custom control.

-* The container populates the content.
+* Inherit a standard control to get its behavior.
+* Add DependencyProperties of your own.
+* Use TemplateBinding in a ContentPresenter to place that content.